 If you are plus size you should check out the entire Ludden line from Ashley.
 While not specifically marketed to big and heavy people they have some great high-capacity options that are both stylish and comfortable.

-5 Tips For Buying a Heavy Duty Recliner
+3 Tips For Buying a Heavy-Duty Recliner As A Big Person

 So you think you’ve found the best recliner for big guys, you order it, and it’s delivered to your curb.
 You take it in and assemble it, only to find out that your oversized, 500lb capacity, $1,000 recliner has a seat that’s designed for an anemic mouse.